 We’ve created a new model of classical music education for undergraduates by rethinking what it means to be a virtuoso in the 21st century.

 The classical music profession has changed.
 We’re changing with it.
-In our continuing commitment to a virtuosic education for musicians, USC Thornton will unveil a radical new educational model launching in Fall 2019 for undergraduates in the Classical Performance & Composition Division.
+In our continuing commitment to a virtuosic education for musicians, USC Thornton will unveil a radical new educational model that launched in Fall 2019 for undergraduates in the Classical Performance & Composition Division.
 We call it the New Classical.

 “USC Thornton’s new curriculum was designed with the 21st-century musician in mind, and musical excellence remains the core,” said Robert Cutietta, Dean of USC Thornton.
 “We want students to rethink virtuosity.
 It’s all about making students better, and lifelong, musicians.”